 The Old Ways are truly (w)holistic – we are ‘mind, body and spirit’ but you cannot separate these entities out from each other – even the simplest of activities such as eating is not just a bodily function; yes it satiates our hunger and keeps us alive but it also has great effect on our mental state, and where a meal is shared with like-minds it also satisfies a spiritual need within us.

 Everything is interlinked, everything is connected and intertwined, it is impossible to take one element in isolation.
 It is a concept that is so alien to Westernised Capitalist cultures & minds that it can be almost impossible to explain.
 It is an understanding that can only be gained through close relationship with the land and all the living things that exist upon it, through developing a full understanding & relationship with the ‘Land Beneath Our Feet‘ and learning to work with ‘The Rhythm of Life‘.
+Everything is recognised as having the life-force flowing through it & therefore being sentient; this is called animism.

 Earth, Sea and Sky